-You can use the xCAT xcat2nim command to automatically create NIM machine and group definitions based on the information contained in the xCAT node and group definitions.
+You can use the xCAT xcat2nim command to automatically create NIM machine and group definitions based on the information contained in the xCAT database.
 By doing this you synchronize the NIM and xCAT names so that you can use the same target names when running either an xCAT or NIM command.